top of page

 Tying it all together

-Losing your belly fat is very doable when you focus on burning fat AND limiting fat storage.
+Losing your belly fat getting a smaller mid section is doable when you focus on burning fat AND limiting fat storage.
 You will need to strength train (heavy weights in the gym) and do cardio (long steady runs/bike/swim or group fitness classes).
-You will need to pick your foods with special care because different foods have different nutritional value.
-Here are the steps that will help you lose belly fat:

 1. Be in a caloric deficit

-2. Do strength training as well as cardio.
+6. Do strength training as well as cardio.
 You should do at least as many strength workouts as cardio workouts in a week

-3. During the strength workout, focus mainly on compound lifts
+7. During the strength workout, focus mainly on compound lifts

-4. Sleep 8 hours per night on average
+8. Sleep 8 hours per night on average

-Remember that belly fat has more alpha receptors, so you will need to be patient and be diligent about all this.
 What made you lose your first 10 pounds will not make you lose your last 10 pounds.
 You will need to become a little more rigid in your training and diet as you get closer to your end goal to account for those alpha receptors.

 An easy way to monitor your progress is to have a check in with yourself every week.
 Once a week, assess how your progress is going.
 Are you doing everything right?
 Are you being diligent with your training?
 Did you make the right food choices?
 Are you seeing or feeling progress?
 Is your sleep on point?